At just 13 years of age, Sydney Silverman is the first to admit that she’s not the most knowledgeable on the subject of kissing.

 However, that hasn’t prevented her from having a big idea and inventing a product that could help teens with food allergies – those who have hit the dating years – to stay safe with a new significant other.

-Two years ago, at FARE’s Teen Summit, Sydney heard a speaker discussing relationships and the challenges of dating with food allergies.
+At FARE’s Teen Summit, Sydney first heard a speaker discussing relationships and the challenges of dating with food allergies.
 This got Sydney thinking about the question of how to handle that awkward situation of needing to explain to a new date that he or she must be careful about consuming your allergens.
 That is, if there is any possibility of kissing.
 To break the ice on this important topic, she developed what she calls the Kiss-Me-Kit, a portable oral hygiene toolbox.

 “I came up with the Kiss-Me-Kit to offer a lighthearted opener to having a conversation about food allergies and really figuring out if the person you are with will understand,” she tells Allergic Living.